How to Safely Gain Weight

 We created this guide for informational purposes only.
 You should always contact your doctor or a dietician before you make any changes to your normal diet.

-Your Body Mass Index (BMI) expresses how healthy your weight is, depending on your height and other potential factors.
+Your Body Mass Index (BMI) indicates your weight, depending on your height and other factors.
 You’re considered underweight if your BMI is less than 18.5.
 The National Institute of Health has a healthy weight calculator to make it easier to determine if you’re at an appropriate weight.

 If you’re underweight, it might be from limited nutrition or an underlying condition.
 Underweight people can face a few health problems if they don’t take steps to correct any underlying issues.
 These health issues include: